Lenten Rose

 Issues and Troubleshooting

-• Black Spot: This fungal disease causes dark, discolored patches on the leaves.
-Improve air circulation and remove affected foliage.
+• Black Spot: This fungal disease causes dark, circular patches on the foliage.
+Improve air circulation around the plant by providing adequate spacing and pruning congested areas.
+Promptly remove affected leaves and dispose of them to prevent further spread.1

 History and Folklore